athype/cob_ctrlaltelite/Documentation/Products/Sprint 3 Retrospective.md

 - Optimization efforts were required to balance performance and accuracy.

 ### 3. UI/UX Refinements Took More Time Than Expected
-- Ensuring consistency across various screen sizes and themes (Light, Dark, High Contrast) required additional design iterations.
+- Ensuring consistency between elements and components etc across various screen sizes and themes (Light, Dark, High Contrast) required additional design iterations.
-- Some features, such as feedback deletion notifications and transcription editing, required usability testing and feedback loops to refine.
+- Some features, such as transcription editing, required usability testing and feedback loops to refine.

 ### 4. Storage Limitations
-- With the increased use of video feedback, storage optimization became critical.
-- Managing large audio and video files locally required additional work in terms of compression and retrieval optimization.
+- Managing large audio and video files locally might require additional work in terms of compression and retrieval optimization in the future.

 ---